a-a7/Traffic-Controller/README.md

 add wave *
 run 440ns
 ```
-Note \ must be used before any spaces in file names
+Note: \ must be used before any spaces in file names.

 if you change the want to test from the beginning again enter:

 ```